tranletrongthuc/social-sync-pro/DEPLOYMENT.md

 3. **Missing environment variables**: Check that all required environment variables are set in the Vercel dashboard.

 4. **Function timeout errors**: Vercel has execution time limits for serverless functions.
 Complex operations might exceed these limits.

+5. **'vite' is not recognized as an internal or external command**: Run `npm install` to ensure all dependencies including Vite are properly installed.

 ### Testing Your Deployment